by Calculated Risk on 5/31/2018 08:33:00 AM

 Click on graph for larger image.

-This was above the consensus forecast of 266,000.
-The low level of the 4-week average suggests few layoffs.
+This was close to the consensus forecast.
+The low level of claims suggest few layoffs.

 Posted by Calculated Risk on 5/31/2018 08:33:00 AM